-- Your academic transcript (s) (*see below for notice regarding COVID-19)
+- Academic transcript (*see below for notice regarding Covid-19)

-- Three letters of recommendation from your referees, which must be submitted online
+- Three letters of recommendation

-- 'There are no "cut-offs" on grades, GRE scores, etc.
+- There are no "cut-offs" on grades, GRE scores, etc.

 - All applications will be read completely and carefully.

 * Recognizing the disruption created by the Covid-19 pandemic:

 - We will assume that any decision to take a course with "pass/fail" grading in Spring 2020 was made for reasons unrelated to the student's academic ability.

 - For the 2020/21 graduate admissions cycle, submitting GRE scores is optional.